vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/7.0/VMware-vSphere-7-Virtual-Machine-Security-Parameters.md

 Desired Value: N/A

 The presence or absence of this parameter does not change the security posture of workloads running on vSphere-based infrastructure.
-Consider removing from implementations unless there is a specific regulatory compliance desire to keep it.
+Consider removing from implementations unless a compliance requirement obliges you to keep it.

 Scans for this parameter should not generate findings.

+### isolation.tools.ghi.launchmenu.change

 Status: Unexposed/unimplemented feature on VMware ESXi 7.